Restorative Engagement program

 Focused on individual and collective responsibility

 Pays attention to the ways in which the system affects individuals and the ways in which individuals affect the system.
-Defence representatives take responsibility for change in their daily roles and also work with each other and the institution to address structural factors that contribute to harm.
+Defence representatives take responsibility for change in their daily roles and work with each other and the institution to address structural factors that contribute to harm.

 Collaborative and non-adversarial